 Republic Services recognizes six holidays: New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 When trash pick-up is interrupted for a holiday, the service schedule is delayed one day through the remainder of the week.
 If the holiday falls on a Saturday or Sunday there is no change in the collection schedule.
 Republic Services provides large item and white goods (appliance) pickup for residents in the spring and fall of each year.
 Watch for annual dates on your monthly water bill, on Facebook, or on the Village website www.bethalto.com.
-SPRING CLEAN UP 2022 IS SET FOR THE WEEK OF MARCH 25-29, whichever date corresponds with your usual trash pick up day.
+FALL CLEAN UP 2022 IS SET FOR THE WEEK OF MARCH 25-29, whichever date corresponds with your usual trash pick up day.

 No calls are necessary for these dates.
 Please click on the link below for information regarding Large Item Cleanup Guidelines: